szge/riothack/experiments/mcp/notes.md

 what problem are we trying to solve?
 LoL has a steep learning curve for beginners, and they often don't know what to focus on, and where to find high-quality resources.

+TODO:
+- patch history should be restricted to the N most recent patches; filter out before parsing bs4 text
+- Claude's `uv` uses the global `uv` installed on my system, instead of the `uv` for this project. annoying